wilsonmar/wilsonmar.github.io/_posts/2022-06-27-prod-baselines.md

 "The best and fastest way to learn a language is to live like a native".

-> PROTIP: To really learn a system, troubleshoot a running production system, as an SRE.
+> PROTIP: To really learn a system, troubleshoot a running production system, as an SRE (System Reliability Engineer).

+The job title "SRE" has existed only a few years.
+It's evovlved from "System Administrator".

 Most who hold SREs today got their job out of accident.
 Being in the right place at the right time.
+Few 10-year-olds have ever stated that they want to grow up to be an SRE like they say they want to be an astronaut.

-We think that's a wreckless and stupid way to equip people for one of the most important jobs in a company.
+We think that's a wreckless and stupid way to equip people for one of the <strong>most important jobs in a company</strong>.
+SREs keep safe and alive websites and other systems critical to the operation of nearly every organization today.

-We think that great SREs are built, not born.
+> We think that great SREs are built, not born.

 We think what's needed is people collaborating to advance a baseline with variations.